| FAQ

 Robert Bornn and Laura Worth have

-device inventions at UCSF and Stanford University.
+inventions at UCSF and Stanford University.
+They obtained FDA permission

-They obtained FDA permission to market their devices.
-They are seasoned
+to market their devices.
+They are seasoned in joint ventures and product

-in joint ventures and product licensing.
-Management will contract
+licensing.
+Management will contract with qualified organizations

-efficient, nature-integrated homes utilizing universal design.
+homes utilizing universal design.

 Advisors